The USGS Hawaiian Volcano Observatory issues Volcano Updates for Kīlauea as activity warrants.

 Current Aviation Color Code: YELLOW

 Activity Summary: Kīlauea volcano is not erupting.
-Low levels of seismicity continue in the Southwest Rift Zone, summit, and upper East Rift Zone.
+Seismicity increased dramatically in the south caldera region just before midnight and returned to lower levels just after 5 a.m. this morning.
+While the volcano tectonic earthquakes have subsided pulses of small, long period earthquakes that cannot be accurately located are occurring beneath Halemaʻumaʻu indicating that unrest continues.
+Seismicity remains low to the southwest of the caldera and in the upper East Rift Zone.
 Unrest may continue to wax and wane with changes to the input of magma into the area and eruptive activity could occur in the near future with little or no warning.
 No unusual activity has been noted along the middle and lower sections of Kīlauea’s East Rift Zone.

-The Uēkahuna summit tiltmeter, located northwest of the caldera, was overall flat over the past 24 hours.
-The Sand Hill tiltmeter, located southwest of the caldera, was slightly inflationary with a 1 microradian increase over the past 24 hours.
+The seismic swarm in the south caldera was accompanied by strong uplift on the Sand Hill tiltmeter located in that region.
+Tilt flattened at the Sand Hill tiltmeter just before 5 a.m. and earthquakes began diminshing soon after that.
+The Uēkahuna summit tiltmeter, located northwest of the caldera, showed mixed signals over the past 24 hours, with the NE component increasing 0.5 microradians and the NW component decreasing 1 microradian.
 Overall, the summit of Kīlauea remains at a high level of inflation, above the level reached prior to the most recent eruption in September 2023, and the highest level since the 2018 eruption.

 Sulfur dioxide (SO2) emission rates remain low.
 Field observations found SO2 gas emmision of 100 tonnes per day on November 17.
 This is the same as an observation in October 2023.

-There is currently no sign of an imminent eruption, and seismic activity continues at low levels at the summit, upper East Rift Zone, and Southwest Rift Zone.
-An increase in seismic unrest would be expected prior to any eruptive activity in this region.
+There is currently no sign of an imminent eruption, but the summit region remains unsettled with increased unrest continuing as long period earthquakes beneath Halemaʻumaʻu are continuing in pulses.
+Seismic activity continues at low levels at the summit, upper East Rift Zone, and Southwest Rift Zone after the early morning swarm.
 The onsets of previous summit eruptions have been marked by strong swarms of earthquakes caused by the emplacement of a dike 1-2 hours before eruptions and these have not been detected at this time.

 The HVO information statement released on October 23, 2023, provides additional information and context related to recent unrest at Kīlauea summit: https://volcanoes.usgs.gov/hans2/view/notice/DOI-USGS-HVO-2023-10-23T22:33:18-07:00